hSueki/dscage-pe2/README.md

   This pipeline supports paired-end sequence data only.
   This pipeline takes demultiplexed paired-end FASTQ files as input, and includes steps to perform: read quality control, read trimming for low quality bases, filtering of short reads, rRNA removal, mapping, conversion to BED file containing CAGE transcription start sites (CTSS) with G correction, annotations of these CTSSs and clustering for peak calling.

-  This analysis pipeline handles jobs using Slurm [ref] allowing for simultaneous processing of multiple samples and comes in a Singularity [ref] and Docker containers [ref], available via <https://github.com/hSueki/dscage-pe2>.
+  This analysis pipeline handles jobs using [Slurm](https://slurm.schedmd.com/documentation.html) allowing for simultaneous processing of multiple samples and comes in a [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps)  and [Docker containers](https://docs.docker.com/).

 ## 2. Installation
-1. Install any of Singularity [ref] or Docker [ref].
+1. Install any of [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps) or [Docker](https://docs.docker.com/).
 2. Download the container image file containing CAGE pipeline.

 	**With Docker**: